kjenney/cookiecuttter-godot/README.md

    - Use **arrow keys** or **click** to choose your player type
    - Press **ENTER** or **SPACE** (or click "Start Game") to begin
    - Selected option is highlighted with arrows (→ Player ←) and brighter color
+4. **Platformer Controls**:
-4. Use WASD or Arrow keys to move the player
+   - Use **Left/Right Arrow Keys** or **A/D** to move horizontally
+   - Press **SPACE** or **UP Arrow** or **W** to jump
+   - Character sprite automatically flips based on movement direction
-5. Collect the golden objects to increase your score
+5. Jump across platforms to collect the golden objects and increase your score
-6. Walk near the NPC to see a speech bubble appear (if enabled)
+6. Walk near NPCs on the ground to see speech bubbles appear (if enabled)
 7. Watch the on-screen UI for your score and game mode information
+8. Camera automatically follows the player as you move through the level

 ### Game Mode Behaviors